|Fall 2018||June 24, 2018|

 You will have the opportunity to choose from a range of activities with varying styles of presentation.
 This allows you to pick a session that speaks to you and your way of learning.

-What will I be able to do with My Global Education?
+What will I be able to do with My Global City?

-Some CAPA professors integrate My Global Education activities into their courses and assessment, so that you may have an opportunity to reflect upon, write about and present your experiences.
+Some CAPA professors integrate My Global City activities into their courses and assessment, so that you may have an opportunity to reflect upon, write about and present your experiences.